 If you wish, you can plump for the most expensive XPS 13, which has a 4K (3,840 x 2,160) InfinityEdge touchscreen.
 The slightly more wallet-friendly configuration runs with a Full HD (1,920 x 1,080) 13.3-inch InfinityEdge non-touch display.
 It’s also worth bearing in mind that the higher-res screen will tax the GPU and CPU more, and may affect battery life adversely.

 As this is touted as a 'Developer' edition, it's surprising there aren't more customisation options.
-The basic model - which cost $950 at the time of writing - comes with 4GB of RAM and a 128GB SSD, and cannot be upgraded during checkout.
+The basic model - which costs $1049.99 at the time of writing - comes with 4GB of RAM and a 128GB SSD, and cannot be upgraded during checkout.

 The more expensive version allows you to choose between the default 512GB SSD or to pay extra for a 1TB solid-state drive.
-Both models come preinstalled with Ubuntu 16.04 LTS and 8th generation Intel CPU.
+All models come preinstalled with Ubuntu 16.04 LTS and 8th-generation Intel CPUs.